ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Introduction

-To address these limitations, we propose ReSeek, a novel self-correcting framework for training search agents.
-The core of ReSeek is a dynamic self-correction mechanism, centered around a special \textsc{judge} action.
-This action empowers the agent to pause, evaluate the utility of its most recent finding, and dynamically adapt its strategy if the path is unproductive or incomplete.
-As shown in Figure~\ref{fig:intuition} (c), the initial search failed to yield a direct answer but revealed the creator's name: Loren Bouchard.
-This prompted a \textsc{judge} action.
-The agent evaluated this new information as useful but insufficient.
-Consequently, it adapted its strategy by formulating a new query, ``Loren Bouchard birth date," and ultimately retrieved the correct answer.
-This entire process is guided by a \textbf{dense and instructive reward function}.
-The reward is multi-faceted, decomposing into two key components: a correctness reward that encourages factual retrieval, and a utility reward that incentivizes finding query-relevant information.
-This dual-component structure provides step-by-step feedback, teaching the agent to find not just correct facts, but the right facts at the right time.
+To address these limitations, we propose ReSeek, a self-correcting framework for training search agents, centered on a special \textsc{judge} action.
+This action enables the agent to pause, evaluate the utility of retrieved information, and dynamically adapt its strategy when the current path proves unproductive.
+As illustrated in Figure~\ref{fig:intuition}, the initial search revealed the creator's name (Loren Bouchard) but not the birth date.
+The \textsc{judge} action identified this gap and evaluated the retrieved information as useful yet insufficient.
+Consequently, the agent adapted its strategy by formulating a follow-up query ``Loren Bouchard birth date" and successfully retrieved the correct answer.
+This entire process is guided by a \textbf{dense and instructive reward function} that combines an answer correctness reward for task completion with a self-correction reward for judging evidence utility, providing fine-grained, step-by-step feedback.

-Another challenge lies in the evaluation of these advanced agents.
-Many existing datasets for knowledge-intensive tasks are at risk of data contamination, as their contents may have been included in the training corpora of the very LLMs we seek to evaluate.
-This creates a scenario where high performance might reflect memorization rather than genuine reasoning ability.
-To address this evaluation challenge, we first introduce \textbf{FictionalHot}, a new benchmark composed of recently curated questions about fictional entities that require complex, multi-hop reasoning.
-Its design inherently mitigates the risk of data contamination, forcing agents to rely solely on their procedural search and reasoning capabilities.
-We then integrate FictionalHot with several established public datasets to construct a comprehensive benchmark.
-This combined suite allows us to assess agent performance across a wide spectrum of tasks while ensuring a rigorous test of genuine reasoning ability, free from memorization artifacts.
-Our contributions are summarized as follows:
+Another challenge lies in evaluation.
+Many existing datasets for knowledge-intensive tasks are at risk of data contamination.
+Their contents may overlap with LLM training corpora, causing high performance to reflect memorization rather than genuine reasoning.
+To address this, we first introduce \textbf{FictionalHot}, a new benchmark composed of questions about fictional entities.
+Its design inherently mitigates contamination risk, forcing agents to rely on search results.
+Our contributions are summarized as follows: \begin{itemize}

-\begin{itemize} \item We propose \textbf{ReSeek}, a novel framework that equips search agents with a self-correction mechanism, enabling them to dynamically adapt their search strategy and recover from unproductive reasoning paths.
+\item We propose ReSeek, a novel framework enabling search agents to self-correct and dynamically adapt their search strategy.

-\item We design a \textbf{dense, process-based reward function} that guides the agent by providing distinct feedback on the factual correctness and contextual utility of retrieved information.
+\item We design a dense, process-based reward function that combines an answer correctness reward with a self-correction reward for judging evidence utility.